echappen/echappen.github.io/_posts/2020-08-24-personal-finance.md

 The book I'm reading now is *I Will Teach You To Be Rich* by Ramit Sethi.
 Sethi has a different style from Olen and Pollack, which is very Tech Bro, but once you cut through that, his overall advice is similar to theirs.
 I'm finding it's a nice supplement to *The Index Card* because Sethi gives a lot more practical advice geared towards Millennials like me, like scripts for emails and phone calls.

-These two books got me thinking about what my personal index card would say, which I think ended up as a blend of both books.
+These two books got me thinking about what my personal index card would say (see below), which I think ended up as a blend of both books.

 I didn't write this in order to give advice.
 (This is why I tried to avoid Dos and Don'ts, because I'm not a professional and I don't know what I'm talking about.)
 It was more of a personal exercise for me to uncover what my own financial intuitions are.